JacobPulk/art/README.md

 #### calmer

 All 6 final values of the function potentially range from 0 to 1.
 Apart from the main value, it may not be desirable to allow the others to affect the image so strongly.
 The **calmer** specifies a distribution from which, for each image, constants are chosen that shrink (or shrink and shift) these 5 values.
 Images with rainbows tend to result from **calmers** that do not calm the hue much, and allow it to be shifted through a substantial part of the spectrum.

-#### colorcounter

-This part of a theme simply specifies a distribution of numbers of colors to use for the palette.
-This is applied at the beginning of the process, essential to creating the palette in the first place, even before the **scheme** has been considered.

 #### complicator